codinggambit/my_polite_inquiries/_posts/Awareness/2020-09-17-my-new-blog-post.md

 ---
-title: "The art of Negotiation"
+title: "The Art of Negotiation"
 date: 2020-09-17
 ---
 I have heard a lot about negotiation.
 One thing I learnt now is its all an art of framing the narrative.